EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 29 Nov.
 Andrew.
 "Stan This Month"

 28 Nov.
-Bob Carpenter.
-When and where is StanCon 2019?
-We can't keep postponing the decision indefinitely.
-Desired resolution is a deadline for external organizer then decision to do it ourselves or just skip it.
+StanCon2019 is in Cambridge: Some general questions, request for feedback.

 28th Nov.
 Aki/Yuling.
 ADVI diagnostic needs logq and logp, what to call them in csv?